janhoo/critter/README.md

 ## Getting started

-- [x] Feeling bad because the 'Getting started' section is a massive void
+- [x] Feel embarrassed because this section is a massive void
 - [ ] Provide example data
 - [ ] show how to use the ingest tool to connect to the database
 - [ ] show how to use the ingest tool to produce template .csv files
 - [ ] show how to use the ingest tool to ingest the example data
 - [ ] show how to use the ingest tool to perform basic database operations
 - [ ] show how to use the ingest tool to add root data to look-up-tables
-- [ ] explain some basic assumpions and principles of the data model
+- [ ] explain some basic assumptions and principles of the data model
 - [ ] show how to connect the visualization to the database
 - [ ] show how to properly cite data retrieved with the visualization tool

-## Terms of use
-This work is owned by Jan Holstein and partly by Paul Kloss (ingest tool)
-* private use is permitted
-* permission required otherwise

 ## Contact
 * submit suggestions and bug-reports at: https://github.com/janhoo/benthos/issues